vyperlang/vyper/docs/types.rst

 **Keyword:** ``Bytes``

-A byte array with a fixed size.
+A byte array with a max size.

 The syntax being ``Bytes[maxLen]``, where ``maxLen`` is an integer which denotes the maximum number of bytes.
 On the ABI level the Fixed-size bytes array is annotated as ``bytes``.